 Nothing will make kids scream louder than finding a camel cricket in the basement.
 And really, who can blame them for freaking out when they see one?
 There’s something inherently icky about a giant bug that looks like its mother was a spider and its father was a cricket.

-Some people call them spider crickets, sprickets, or camel crickets, but I just call them gross.
+Some people call them spider crickets, sprickets, or camel crickets, but I just

 Bend over to squash a camel cricket and it’ll jump high enough to poke your eye out.
 Try to hit it with a rolled up newspaper and it will hop away faster than a vampire on “True Blood.”